Privacy notice: applicants (AUC UK-Track)

 - Communicate marketing messages to you (unless you opt out).
 It is in the University’s legitimate interests to promote its services, courses and events to those who may be interested.

-We also process some information only if you provide your consent.
+We also process some information only if you provide your consent, such as when you choose to declare a disability and request support prior to enrolment.
 In this case, Article 6(1)(a) applies, and Article 9(2)(a) applies where the information is special category data (special category data is information about your race, ethnic origin, political opinions, religious beliefs, trade union membership, genetic data, biometric data used for ID purposes, health, sex life or sexual orientation).
 It will be clear where we are relying on your consent to collect and use your information because consent will be requested at the time you provide the information.
 When you are asked for consent, we will explain why we are asking for the information and how we will use it if you choose to provide it.
 Consent can be withdrawn at any time and we will explain how you can do this in each individual case.

 - Schedule 1(6), which allows us to process special category data and/or data about criminal convictions to comply with a statutory or legal function.
 Such functions include the duties set out in the Equality Act 2010 and the requirement to comply with the registration conditions imposed on us by the Office for Students under the Higher Education and Research Act 2017.